hBilal-Zia/libaas_app/README.md

 <h1>How to Run</h1>
 <h2>Prerequisites</h2>
 •	Operating System:
-Ensure you have a compatible OS 10 & 11 (Windows, macOS, or Linux).
+Ensure you have a compatible OS 10 & 11 (Windows, macOS, or Linux) <br>
-•	Hardware:
+<h2>Hardware</h2>
-At least 4GB of RAM (8GB recommended) and 2.8 GB of free disk space (more required for Flutter development).
+At least 4GB of RAM (8GB recommended) and 2.8 GB of free disk space (more required for Flutter development) <br>
 3.2.2.
 Install Android Studio
-•	Download Android Studio:
+•Download Android Studio: <br>
 •	Go to the Android Studio download page.
-•	Download the installer for your OS.
+•	Download the installer for your OS <br>
 3.2.3.
-Run the Installer:
+Run the Installer: <br>
-•	For Windows: Double-click the .exe file and follow the prompts.
+•	For Windows: Double-click the .exe file and follow the prompts <br>
-•	For macOS: Open the .dmg file and drag Android Studio to your Applications folder.
+•	For macOS: Open the .dmg file and drag Android Studio to your Applications folder <br>
-•	For Linux: Extract the .zip file and run the studio.sh script from the command line.
+•	For Linux: Extract the .zip file and run the studio.sh script from the command line <br>
 3.2.4.
 Complete Setup:
-•	Follow the setup wizard to install the necessary SDK packages.
+•	Follow the setup wizard to install the necessary SDK packages <br>
-•	You may need to install additional components such as the Android SDK and Android SDK Build-Tools.
+•	You may need to install additional components such as the Android SDK and Android SDK Build-Tools <br>
-3.2.5.
-Install Flutter
+ <h3>Install Flutter </h3> <br>
-•	Download Flutter SDK:
+•	Download Flutter SDK <br>
-•	Visit the Flutter SDK download page.
+•	Visit the Flutter SDK download page <br>
-•	Download the stable release for your OS.
+•	Download the stable release for your OS <br>
-3.2.5.
-Extract the SDK:
+ • Extract the SDK <br>

-•	Extract the downloaded .zip file to a suitable location on your file system.
+•	Extract the downloaded .zip file to a suitable location on your file system <br>
-•	For example, on macOS and Linux, you can extract it to your home directory: ~/flutter.
+•	For example, on macOS and Linux, you can extract it to your home directory: ~/flutter <br>
-3.2.6.
-Add Flutter to PATH:
+Add Flutter to PATH <br>
-•	Add the flutter/bin directory to your system's PATH environment variable.
+•	Add the flutter/bin directory to your system's PATH environment variable <br>
-•	For Windows, modify your PATH in the Environment Variables settings.
+•	For Windows, modify your PATH in the Environment Variables settings <br>
-•	For macOS and Linux, add export PATH="$PATH:<flutter-directory>/flutter/bin" to your .bashrc, .zshrc, or .bash_profile file.
+•	For macOS and Linux, add export PATH="$PATH:<flutter-directory>/flutter/bin" to your .bashrc, .zshrc, or .bash_profile file <br>
-3.2.7.
-Verify Installation:
+Verify Installation: <br>
-•	Open a terminal or command prompt and run flutter doctor to ensure everything is set up correctly.
+•	Open a terminal or command prompt and run flutter doctor to ensure everything is set up correctly <br>
-3.2.8.
-Configure Android Studio for Flutter
+Configure Android Studio for Flutter <br>
-•	Install Flutter Plugin:
+•	Install Flutter Plugin <br>
-•	Open Android Studio.
+•	Open Android Studio <br>
-•	Go to File > Settings (or Android Studio > Preferences on macOS).
+•	Go to File > Settings (or Android Studio > Preferences on macOS) <br>
-•	Navigate to Plugins and search for "Flutter".
+•	Navigate to Plugins and search for "Flutter" <br>
-•	Install the Flutter plugin (this will also install the Dart plugin).
+•	Install the Flutter plugin (this will also install the Dart plugin) <br>
-•	Restart Android Studio:
+•	Restart Android Studio <br>
-•	Restart Android Studio to activate the new plugins.
+•	Restart Android Studio to activate the new plugins <br>
-3.2.9.
-Create a New Flutter Project
+ <h3>Create a New Flutter Project </h3>
 •	Start a New Project:
 •	Open Android Studio.
 •	Go to File > New > New Project.